ophwug/docs/README.md

 First, make sure to try to reseat the connection for the screen.
 If that does not work, you will need to replace the screen.

+Inspect the MOSFETs around for any signs of failure.
+See [The Burned MOSFET Case](#the-burned-mosfet-case).

 Konik.ai has a screen replacement guide for their devices which should be similar for the C3X: https://www.youtube.com/watch?v=ieyz4pxaHxU

 The high level instruction is still the same for any device, not even just the C3/C3X.
 You unscrew everything and try to make sure you don't damage the cables.